Praise through Music

 Believers in the Bible met together for the apostles’ teaching.
 Pastor Randall’s messages will take you deep into the word of God.
 Since he has been with us, he has taught us from the Sermon on the Mount, the Gospel of Mark, Jonah, the Song of Songs, Ephesians, Colossians, and Hebrews.
 Check out Sermons online.

-Everyone is invited to respond to God after the Sunday message by coming to the front of the church for prayer.
-People will be waiting to pray with you if you desire.
+Everyone is invited to respond to God after the Sunday message by coming to the front of the church to pray at the altar.
+Or, each week there will be people at either side at the back waiting to pray with you if you desire.

 Baptism is an important part of the journey in our faith as baptism is an outward symbol of an inward change.
 Through being immersed and coming out of the water, we identify with Christ’s death, burial and resurrection.
 With this act modeled by Christ, we give testimony to the fact that the old has passed away for us, and that he is making all things new.